Jean Faut: Professional career

 A native of East Greenville, Pennsylvania, Faut grew up in the home of a working-class family.
 She was the second oldest daughter of Robert Faut, an automobile plant worker and park guard, and Eva (nee Gebert) Faut, a housewife.
 The young Jean, along with her two sisters and three brothers, were raised during the Great Depression era.
 The children were instructed by their parents to live frugally, save, and avoid debt.
 Unlike most AAGPBL players, Faut never played softball while growing up and had no previous professional experience.
 She attended East Greenville High School, where she excelled in track and field, basketball and field hockey.
 She also pitched batting practice for the school baseball team and hurled in exhibition games against the Cubs, a semiprofessional team in her hometown.
 In the process, she learned how to throw different pitches.
 After graduating from EGHS in 1942, Faut worked in a clothing factory until the spring of 1946, when she attended a tryout for the AAGPBL in Pascagoula, Mississippi.

 As a result of the success of the league in its first year, two new teams were added in the 1944 season: the Milwaukee Chicks and the Minneapolis Millerettes.
 But both teams lost their franchises by the end of the year and were replaced by the Grand Rapids Chicks and the Fort Wayne Daisies in the 1945 season.
 The league added two more teams in 1946, the Muskegon Lassies and the Peoria Redwings.
 Faut was rewarded with a contract to play in the eight-team league and was assigned to the established South Bend Blue Sox, by then managed by Chet Grant, a former Notre Dame football player and the sports editor for the South Bend Tribune.

-In 1946 the AAGPBL made significant changes in its rules, extending the length of the base paths and pitching distance and decreasing the size of the ball.
-Later in the season the league allowed a sidearm pitching delivery, permitting the pitchers to add a curveball or sinker to their repertoire of fastball and changeup, all of which Faut had hurled before joining the league.
-All of these rules changes were designed to make the game more exciting and more like men's baseball.
-In her rookie season Faut appeared in 101 games, mostly at third base, hitting a .177 (61-for-344) average with 40 runs batted in while scoring 37 runs.
+In 1946, the AAGPBL made significant changes in its rules, extending the length of the base paths and pitching distance and decreasing the size of the ball.
+Later in the season, the league allowed a sidearm pitching delivery, permitting the pitchers to add a curveball or sinker to their repertoire of fastball and changeup, all of which Faut had hurled before joining the league.
+All of these rule changes were designed to make the game more exciting and more like men's baseball.
+In her rookie season, Faut appeared in 101 games, mostly at third base, hitting a .177 (61-for-344) average with 40 runs batted in while scoring 37 runs.
 She committed 60 errors at third for a .893 fielding percentage.
-When the sidearm motion was approved, Blue Sox manager Grant included her on the pitching staff for the rest of season.
+When the sidearm motion was approved, Blue Sox manager Grant included her on the pitching staff for the rest of the season.
 Faut posted an 8–3 record with 21 strikeouts and a 1.32 earned run average in 12 outings, including nine starts, eight complete games, and a pair of two-hitters in 81 innings of work, ranking third in ERA and winning percentage (.727).